Tungalagiin Sanchir

 Tungalagiin Sanchir (Тунгалагийн Санчир, born April 8, 1989) is a Mongolian professional basketball player.
-He has played for the Barangay Ginebra San Miguel of the Philippine Basketball Association.
-He is considered to be one of the best Mongolian basketball players of today and has become the first Mongolian professional basketball player to play in a foreign league in the last 20 years.
+He has played for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+He is considered to be one of the best Mongolian basketball players of today.
 Before his stint with Ginebra, Sanchir played for Mon-Altius Madimos Falcons of the Mongolian National Basketball Association, the top basketball league in Mongolia.

 Sanchir has also represented the Mongolian national team in various international basketball competitions since 2009.
 The most recent in the 2014 Asian Games where he averaged 16.6 points and 5.6 rebounds per game to lead the Mongolians to an 8th-place finish, its best finish ever in the tournament.

 On April 1, 2015, it was announced that Sanchir will be Barangay Ginebra's Asian reinforcement for the 2015 Governors' Cup.
 In late May 2015, Barangay Ginebra announced that they will replace Sanchir with Korean guard Jiwan Kim as their Asian import.